hlerner1/Toy-Ploy/README.txt

 ---------------
  Hannah's Work
 ---------------
+- Hannah created much of the game logic for the AI with the assistance of this tutorial: https://www.red-gate.com/simple-talk/development/dotnet-development/creating-a-simple-ai-with-unity-and-c/
+- Hannah created a system to allow for easy additions of different AI toys that dealt different amounts of damage
-- Hannah created the AnimationController for the enemy AI
+- Hannah fine-tuned the AnimationController for the enemy AI
 - Hannah fine-tuned the player character controller
+- Hannah modified some of the physics in the player character to be more realistic for this game
-- Hannah worked with the NavMeshAgents and AI pathfinding
+- Hannah worked with the NavMeshAgents to allow for AI pathfinding
 - Hannah created many of the menu screens.
 These are all found in `Assets/Scenes`